rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to avoid this issue.

-- MUST use the domain separation tag DST to ensure that invocations of cryptographic primitives inside of expand\_message are domain separated from invocations outside of expand\_message.
+- MUST use the domain separation tag DST to ensure that invocations of cryptographic primitives inside of expand\_message are domain-separated from invocations outside of expand\_message.
 For example, if the expand\_message variant uses a hash function H, an encoding of DST MUST be added either as a prefix or a suffix of the input to each invocation